Wilsondo/Know-its-off/README.md

 Lastly, run the service with`flask run &`.

+## AWS Legacy Code

+This folder contains files for running Know Its Off on Amazon's cloud servers.
+It's dockerized for easy setup and teardown, however, updating the files will require the developer to port over all Flask files from another branch, and move a premade `build` folder built with the correct baseURL into the `flask` folder.

 ## Contributing

 This is a private repository only intended to be used by Oregon State University EECS Capstone Students.